City of hope — turning Bali’s ‘disgrace’ into pride

-Encounters with individuals like Nyoman made Dr Rai realise that more needed to be done to support people living with mental health conditions, which is a highly marginalised community.
+Encounters with individuals like Nyoman made Dr Rai realise that more is needed to support people living with mental health conditions, a highly marginalised community.
 He was especially moved to help when he discovered that one of his neighbours had locked their children in their rooms.

 “There were two of them - one with schizophrenia and the other child had severe mental retardation.
 Both were confined in their rooms and I saw that as my calling.”

 The lack of understanding about mental health issues, compounded with cultural beliefs and customs, has led to what is locally known as “pasung” or shackling.